 Care and management

 You will want to provide good care and management to get the maximum profitability of your farm.
-Broadly, you will want to procure quality breeds, provide good housing and food.
+Broadly, you will want to procure quality breeds and provide good housing and food.
 Additionally, maintain the cleanliness of the farm.
 In addition to that, provide the right vaccination to your sheep.
 If you notice any sick sheep, separate the animal promptly and give proper treatment.

 To get the optimum profit, always tap the local market of the products.
 It helps to maintain the transportation cost minimum.
 Additionally, always think about the other marketing avenues to obtain the maximum profits from your sheep farming business.